mozilla/marketplace-elements/README.md

 Prompt
 ------

 A form that can take the form of a page or as a modal.
-As a page, just has a submit button.
-As a modal, has a cancel and submit button.
+As a page, it has just a submit button.
+As a modal, it has a cancel and submit button.

 As a page: